AnggaR96s/Reforestation/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## How many seconds are in a year?
+## 12.
+## January 2nd, February 2nd, March 2nd, April 2nd.... etc